knassar/sate-cms/docs-source/content/plugins/hello-world.md

 Sate plugins encapsulate reusable data, configuration, templates and client resources in a "plug-and-play" package.
 Sate includes several useful default plugins, and additional plugins are easy to write and are registered with Sate simply by dropping them into the plugins directory of the Sate site.

+The Hello World plugin is provided as a template & tutorial to learn how to create your own.

 @content:

 <dl>